-This area is represented by the underlying base map as shown below.
-Map tiles have been created by the Ancient World Mapping Center (AWMC) Project at the University of North Carolina and are provided through a MapBox server (refer to the Technical Details section at the end of this Help file).
+This geographic quadrangle is represented by the underlying base map as shown below.
+Map tiles are generated using a simple Stamen water-color style through a MapBox server (refer to the Technical Details section at the end of this Help file).
 The underlying map looks as follows:

 A Conflict is comprised of one or more associated Wars.
 Each War consists of series of Events, ranging over a period of time, leading to a change in political boundaries, leadership, etc. Each Event is an individual battle, siege, or skirmish that played into the Conflict and had an impact on the outcome of the Conflict.
 Each Event is represented on the map by its location, with various levels of summary information provided for further reference.

 In addition to an underlying base map, the Atlas contains 388 individual colored overlay maps that depict the evolution of geo-political borders throughout the 700-year time span of the Atlas (refer to the Technical Details section for how the overlay maps are created, rendered and displayed).
 When a Conflict or an Event is displayed, the appropriate overlay map is updated to reflect the geographical year of occurrence of the Event, or the beginning year of the selected Conflict.
 The Year display at the bottom of the map reflects this Conflict/Event year.
 You can advance the Year one at a time through the left/right arrows of the Date Control at the bottom left corner of the map area.

 Standard map controls allow you to zoom through four levels from an initial scale of 1 inch = approximately 200 miles or 500 km (minimum zoom) to a maximum of approximately 1 inch = 20 miles or 50 km (maximum zoom).
 The map can be panned at higher zoom levels but attempting to pan outside of the geographical area represented in the initial display causes the map to re-center to within the limits listed above.

 Click the grey By Date Range bar on the menu screen.
 The bar turns blue and the Start Year and End Year fields are activated.
 Enter a Start Year and optional End Year, then click the Go button.
 All Events between the two years inclusive are displayed.
 If no End Year is entered, the default is the Start Year, and a single year's Events will be displayed.

 Click the grey By Words or Phrases bar on the menu screen.
 The bar turns blue and the and the Search field is activated.
-Enter a key word or phrase (for example, the name of a city or location), then click the Go button.
+Enter one or more key words or a phrase (for example, the name of a city or location), then click the Go button.
 All events with the specified word or phrase in the Event Title or the Event Description are displayed.
 NOTE: to search for a phrase, enclose it in double quotes - for example, "First Crusade".
 Otherwise, all Events containing any of the search words are displayed.

 A summary of the currently selected Conflict is displayed in the top left panel of the display in a scrollable window.

 All Events are positioned on the map using markers.
-A flag marker indicates the position of a land battle, and a ship marker indicates the position of a sea battle.
+A shield marker indicates the position of a land battle, and a ship marker indicates the position of a sea battle.

 Click on a marker, and the following actions occur: the associated Event in the Event List is highlighted.
 A small window opens at the marker location with a summary of the Event.
 Click the small window to close it and display the marker in blue.
 (Note that this is the same result you get by clicking the Event Title in the Event List, as described above).

 The locations of all Events (battles, sieges, etc.), are ALWAYS displayed on the map, regardless of any selection choices.
-Each location is marked with a red circle whose size indicates the relative importance of the location on a scale of 1 (least) to 4 (most) significant.
-Land locations have names of the site where the battle occurred, Sea locations are marked with an X. Clicking on a circle displays a popup listing ALL Events that have occurred at that location.
+Each location is marked with a black marker whose size indicates the relative importance of the location on a scale of 1 (least) to 4 (most) significant.
+Land locations have names of the site where the battle occurred, Sea locations are marked with an X. Clicking on a location marker displays a popup listing ALL Events that have occurred at that location.
 Each listed Event is a link that directs you to the relevant Wikipedia page when selected.

 The Map Overlay Intensity control in the upper right corner of the map allows you to emphasize or de-emphasize the intensity of the overlay maps; a zero setting displays the base map only whereas a setting of 100% puts full focus on the historical countries and boundaries.